oxinabox/OhMyLog.jl/README.md

 For a while this package was
 merged into  [OhMyRepl.jl](https://github.com/KristofferC/OhMyREPL.jl/)
 (in [#130](https://github.com/KristofferC/OhMyREPL.jl/pull/130)).
-It was pulled out because turns out to have weird interactions [when starting early in the process.](https://github.com/KristofferC/OhMyREPL.jl/pull/147)
+It was pulled out because turns out to have weird interactions [when starting early in the process.](https://github.com/KristofferC/OhMyREPL.jl/pull/147), also it doesn't interact well with [mixing logging withe `println`](https://github.com/KristofferC/OhMyREPL.jl/issues/141)

 ## Features: